 Who can be a mentor?

 Mentors are alumni who are passionate about sharing their time, knowledge and resources with current students and fellow alumni.
 Offering insight and broader perspectives based on real-world experience during key decision-making times, alumni mentors can help provide structure to their mentee’s life, plan for next steps in their career and help them build their professional networks.

 Mentees are current students or young alumni looking for guidance as they navigate their SJNY journey, embark upon their career, consider a career change or explore graduate school.
 Mentees want to grow professionally, learn skills, explore career paths and expand their professional networks.

 It is important to note that mentees are responsible for initiating the conversation with their mentors and are encouraged to connect with their mentors at least 3 times throughout their established relationship.

 How long is the Mentor Program?

-By joining the program, mentors and mentees are committing to their relationship for the Fall 2023 semester (September 26 through December 12).
+By joining the program, mentors and mentees are committing to their relationship for the Spring 2024 semester (February 6 through April 30).
 Email updates and reminders will be communicated via the platform to ensure pairs have adequate time to connect and work together to complete program milestones.

 How will I be matched with my mentor/mentee?